Welcome readers!

 For there is nothing that is permanent, and thus into the fifth essence came all natures of the whole world, sensible and insensible, and were gathered together into a fist, into a mass by the One who created heaven and earth; and from the same fifth essence which the Scripture calls "Limum Terrae".
 From this dust the Creator of the earth made the little world, the microcosmos, which is man.
 Thus man is the little world that has all the characteristics of the world in him.
 Thus he is the microcosmos, thus he is the fifth essence of the elements and of the heavenly bodies or firmament in the upper sphere and in the lower globe.

-This special connection between God and man, established in the first Adam, found its culmination, and we our reconciliation and salvation, in Jesus Christ, the second Adam!
+This special bond between God and man, established in the first Adam, found its culmination, and we our reconciliation and salvation, in Jesus Christ, the second Adam!
 As Peter wrote in 1 Peter 2:9–10:

 Ὑμεῖς δὲ γένος ἐκλεκτόν, βασίλειον ἱεράτευμα, ἔθνος ἅγιον, λαὸς εἰς περιποίησιν, ὅπως τὰς ἀρετὰς ἐξαγγείλητε τοῦ ἐκ σκότους ὑμᾶς καλέσαντος εἰς τὸ θαυμαστὸν αὐτοῦ φῶς· οἵ ποτε οὐ λαὸς νῦν δὲ λαὸς θεοῦ, οἱ οὐκ ἠλεημένοι νῦν δὲ ἐλεηθέντες.
 (SBLGNT)